 Singles: Flirt Up Your Life was banned for its high sexual content that would have been too much for the MA 15+ rating.

 Post-R18+ The following examples failed to make the cut even after the R18+ rating was introduced, proving that even R18+ has standards.

 Saints Row IV was banned for containing "interactive, visual depictions of implied sexual violence which are not justified by context" which refers to an alien weapon called the Anal Probe and "elements of illicit or proscribed drug use related to incentives or rewards", referring to alien narcotics which give the player superpowers.
 It turns out the censors basically said, "You can keep the rape in there, we're fine with that, but don't have drugs anywhere near our shores."
 The alien anal probe weapon is still in the game as DLC and the one mission centered on drugs was removed, allowing a MA rating.

-It was resubmitted and reclassified R18+ after the drugs were changed to "vitamins".
+State of Decay was also banned for depicting drug use as health and stamina power ups, but it was later resubmitted and reclassified R18+ after the drugs were changed to "vitamins".

-Australia's labor party is also taking a cue from the Chinese and attempting to push through a law mandating that ISPs block certain blacklisted sites entirely.
+Australian Labor Party senator Stephen Conroy, since out of power, also took a cue from the Chinese and attempted to push through a law mandating that ISPs block certain blacklisted sites entirely.
 The Liberal Party had a similar plan when they were in government.